Birmingham Royal Institution for the Blind

 Overview

 Founded in 1848, the Birmingham Royal Institution for the Blind (BRIB) has supported the visually impaired community in Birmingham for over 175 years.
 Originally providing direct educational services for blind children, BRIB restructured in 1997 to become a grant-making charity.
-The organization now generates income from donations, legacies, and investments (£75,840 investment income in 2023-24) and awards grants according to a formal grants policy.
-BRIB is registered as both a charity (516477) and a company limited by guarantee (01900123), with 8 trustees and no paid staff receiving remuneration over £60,000.
-The organization operates primarily as a funder, providing both financial support and facilities to linked charities that deliver direct services to blind and visually impaired people in the Birmingham area.
+The organisation now generates income from donations, legacies, and investments and awards grants according to a formal grants policy.
+BRIB is registered as both a charity (516477) and a company limited by guarantee (01900123).
+The organisation operates primarily as a funder, providing both financial support and facilities to linked charities that deliver direct services to blind and visually impaired people in the Birmingham area.

 Funding Priorities